Last Updated on 01/07/2023 by secretmoona

 Saint Paul de Vence is one of the prettiest and most authentic perched villages in the South of France.
-In this charming village, you will find many treasures through its narrow streets, ramparts and old stone houses, a Mediterranean-style architecture.
+In this charming village, you will find many treasures through its narrow streets, ramparts, old stone houses, and Mediterranean-style architecture.
 The town is home to many art galleries, studios, and ateliers, and art lovers will love getting lost in the winding flights of steps and streets.

 St Paul de Vence is a small village, an easy day trip from Nice.
-An afternoon is plenty to explore the town; however, you will want to take your time exploring as many galleries and shops as possible, as well as stopping in a shop for a coffee break.
+An afternoon is plenty to explore the town; however, you will want to take your time exploring as many galleries and shops as possible and stopping in a shop for a coffee break.
 The tranquil and charming town is one of the most visited villages for a reason.
 It captivates visitors right from the entrance, where locals like to play a game of pétanque in the town square.

 Here are the best things to do in Saint Paul de Vence, one of the loveliest towns on the French Riviera.